 - Programs such as Health Hub in Lincoln, NE, which connects uninsured and underserved individuals with health resources or a Student Wellness Center in Grand Island, NE, that provides physical and mental health care for students

 - Donations of food, supplies or in-kind services to help people who are poor or underserved

 Community benefit does not include the unpaid cost of providing care to patients who have Medicare coverage, or patient bad debts.

-During the 2011 fiscal year, CHI and its facilities provided $715 million in community benefit.
+During the 2013 fiscal year, CHI provided $762 million in community benefit.

-- This does not include an additional $394 million in the unpaid cost of Medicare (cost of services provided in excess of government reimbursement).
+- This does not include an additional $289 million in the unpaid cost of public programs, Medicare and other indigent care programs (cost of services provided in excess of government reimbursement).